sarah1893/notes/docs/appendix/python-walrus.rst

 3. `PEP 572 and decision-making in Python`_
 4. `The PEP 572 endgame`_
 5. `Use assignment expression in stdlib (combined PR)`_
+6. `Improper scope in list comprehension, when used in class declaration`_

 .. _PEP 572: https://www.python.org/dev/peps/pep-0572/
 .. _PEP 572 - Assignment Expressions: https://www.python.org/dev/peps/pep-0572/